 Three degree paths are offered within the major: Physics-Liberal Arts, the Seven-Year BS/MD Program, and Physics-Secondary Education.
 The physics requirements of all degree paths are the same.
-The department also offers major specializations within the Physics-Liberal Arts: Pregraduate physics, Astrophysics, Biomedical Physics, Computational Physics, and Geophysics.
+The department also offers major specializations within the Physics-Liberal Arts program: Pre-graduate physics, Astrophysics, Biomedical Physics, Computational Physics, Condensed Matter and Geophysics.
 Self-designed specializations are also possible.
 The department encourages all students to engage deeply in the major through research opportunities within the department and to broaden their liberal education by exploring opportunities for liberal learning concentrations, minors, and study abroad experiences.